vishvAsa/kalpAntaram/kANe/v1p2/072_kAmadhenu.md

 ___ The Chanddogahmikasis of Sridatta (about 1270-1300 A. D.) mentions the Kamadhenu several times (e. g. on pp. 12, 16, 17, 22, 24, 46, 58 &c ) and the first verses of that work and of Pitrbhakti are interesting because they mention the doctrines of Gopāla and Bhūpala; Bhūpāla is Bhoja and Gopāla is the author of the Kamadhenu.
 One or two striking references to the Kamadhenu are cited below in the footnote.

 The Ratnākaras of Canleśvara frequently quote the Kamadhenu.
-The Krtyaratuākara mentions it on pp. 30 and 299.
+The Kr̥tyaratuākara mentions it on pp. 30 and 299.
 The Vividaratnakara mentions Kamadhenu very often as on pp. 80, 114, 133, 150, 409, 651.
 The Dandaviveka of Vardhamāna quotes Kāma henu 25 times and whenever the Kāmadhenu and Kalpataru are inentioned together it puts Kamadhenu first; vide pp. 28, 34, 71, 138, 176, 217.

 But it seems to me that they are identical.
 Aufrecht in his great catalogue (1.
 93 ) ascribes the authorship of the Kāmadhenu to Sambhu.
 Whence he derived this information is not clear.
 The authors and works cited by him do not, so far as I know, ascribe the Kanadhenu to Sambhu.
 It is true that Sambhu is credited by the Smrticaudrikā with a digest on dharmuścīstra ( vide note 563 above) and the Smrtyartha sāra also names him as one of the authorities on which it